testcontainers/testcontainers-java/docs/features/reuse.md

     Reusable containers is still an experimental feature and the behavior can change.
     Those containers won't stop after all tests are finished.

-Reusable containers enables to keep containers running.
+Reusable containers feature keeps the containers running between the test sessions.
 In order to achieve it, manual initialization should be used by calling `start()` and should be enabled by environment.
 In order to reuse a container, the configuration *must not change*.